Summertime in Copenhagen - Navigating the City and Surrounding Areas

 3: Reffen - Copenhagen Street Food

-Reffen, home to some of the best food I had on this trip as well as activities like paintball, rock climbing, and a sweet contemporary art museum, is a creative and beautiful area to spend a few hours with friends and family.
+Reffen is home to some of the best food I had on this trip as well as activities like paintball, rock climbing, and an amazing contemporary art museum.
 Make sure you stop by Bad Habits Ice Cream when you're here and stroll on over to the edge of Refshaleøen to take in the ocean views.
 Often times they will also have outdoor exhibits surrounding the area.

 4: Nyhavn Waterfront